Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 - Makkusu uses his tech to compete in the CNS championships

-	Arionona: Wow I thought what you made before was incredible how did you create this stuff
+	Airiona: Wow I thought what you made before was incredible how did you create this stuff

 	Makkusu: I didn't make it.
 Its I made from tech that I found under my house(the hole Minia/Airiona created).
 A lot of it was unfinished All I did was make a few modifications

 	Makkusu: I call it an Elimiter.
 Normally a cyber.beast would be able to synergize with a cybervator thanks to thier tail.
 Since everybody including cybervators evolved from plants I used a plant to act as the cyber.beast[1](https://www.engadget.com/2018/12/05/mit-researchers-create-a-robot-houseplant-that-moves-on-its-own/),[2]( https://www.theverge.com/2018/7/12/17563688/robot-plant-hybrid-hexa-vincross-succulent ).

-	:so you are basicly sending commands to a beserk cyber.beast a green/black cybervator.
-So it basicly makes you like a Xybrid. other.person: what how.
+	:so you are basically sending commands to a berserk cyber.beast a green/black cybervator.
+So it basically makes you like a Xybrid. other.person: what how.

-	Max: < Well you see I can also hyperlink with other cybervator see what they are thinking and send comands as well. >
+	Max: < Well you see I can also hyperlink with other cybervator see what they are thinking and send commands as well. >

 	other.person: you just hyperlinked to me with out a fist bump.

-	Max: no I did, during the fight(geting blood) / I did it using the right vibration frequency
+	Max: no I did, during the fight(getting blood) / I did it using the right vibration frequency

 	Airiona: This must be the(tech lost to time) lost technology from thousands of years ago Xenos was telling.
-Haha who Cybervators realy are a ~~cancer~~(find new word) to the world
+Haha who Cybervators really are a ~~cancer~~(find new word) to the world

 - Makkusu's team is formed